Prostate Cancer

 Chemotherapy

-• Chemotherapy is usually a systemic therapy.
+• Chemotherapy is a systemic therapy administered through intravenous route, often in combination with a low-dose oral steroid drug.
 This means that the drugs travel through the bloodstream to reach and destroy cancer cells all over the body, including those that may have broken away from the primary tumour in the prostate.

 • Side effects of chemotherapy include: